Source: OJ L, 2025/885, 20.8.2025Current language: EN

 The arrangements, systems and procedures referred to in Article 92(1) of Regulation (EU) 2023/1114 shall:

-cover the full range of trading activities undertaken by the persons professionally arranging or executing transactions in crypto-assetsmeans a digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology;;
+cover the full range of trading activities undertaken by the persons professionally arranging or executing transactions in crypto-assets;

 produce alerts indicating activities requiring further analysis to detect potential market abuse;

-analyse, individually and comparatively, each transaction executed, and each ordermeans each and every order, including each and every quote, irrespective of whether its purpose is initial submission, modification, update or cancellation of an order and irrespective of its type. placed, modified, cancelled, or rejected in the systems of the trading platform;
+analyse, individually and comparatively, each transaction executed, and each order placed, modified, cancelled, or rejected in the systems of the trading platform;

 prevent the occurrence of repeated behaviours observed on the same trading platform;

-enable persons professionally arranging or executing transactions in crypto-assetsmeans a digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology; to analyse, individually and comparatively each transaction executed and each ordermeans each and every order, including each and every quote, irrespective of whether its purpose is initial submission, modification, update or cancellation of an order and irrespective of its type. placed, modified, cancelled or rejected inside and outside a trading platform, irrespective of whether or not the ordersmeans each and every order, including each and every quote, irrespective of whether its purpose is initial submission, modification, update or cancellation of an order and irrespective of its type. and transactions are placed and executed by means of the distributed ledgermeans an information repository that keeps records of transactions and that is shared across, and synchronised between, a set of DLT network nodes using a consensus mechanism;, and aspects of the functioning of DLT that could constitute market abuse.
+enable persons professionally arranging or executing transactions in crypto-assets to analyse, individually and comparatively each transaction executed and each order placed, modified, cancelled or rejected inside and outside a trading platform, irrespective of whether or not the orders and transactions are placed and executed by means of the distributed ledger, and aspects of the functioning of DLT that could constitute market abuse.

-Persons professionally arranging or executing transactions in crypto-assetsmeans a digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology; shall put in place and maintain arrangements and procedures that ensure an appropriate level of human analysis in the prevention, monitoring, detection and identification of transactions, ordersmeans each and every order, including each and every quote, irrespective of whether its purpose is initial submission, modification, update or cancellation of an order and irrespective of its type. and aspects of the functioning of the distributed ledger technologyor ‘DLT’ means a technology that enables the operation and use of distributed ledgers; that indicate the likelihood or existence of market abuse behaviours.
-Persons professionally arranging or executing transaction in crypto-assetsmeans a digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology; shall collect additional personal datameans personal data as defined in Article 4, point (1), of Regulation (EU) 2016/679;, only for the sole purpose of ensuring appropriate level of human analysis.
+Persons professionally arranging or executing transactions in crypto-assets shall put in place and maintain arrangements and procedures that ensure an appropriate level of human analysis in the prevention, monitoring, detection and identification of transactions, orders and aspects of the functioning of the distributed ledger technology that indicate the likelihood or existence of market abuse behaviours.
+Persons professionally arranging or executing transaction in crypto-assets shall collect additional personal data, only for the sole purpose of ensuring appropriate level of human analysis.

-For the purposes of Article 92(1) of Regulation (EU) 2023/1114, persons professionally arranging or executing transactions in crypto-assetsmeans a digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology; shall, to a degree which is appropriate for, and proportionate in relation to, the scale, size, and nature of their business activity, employ ICT systems.
+For the purposes of Article 92(1) of Regulation (EU) 2023/1114, persons professionally arranging or executing transactions in crypto-assets shall, to a degree which is appropriate for, and proportionate in relation to, the scale, size, and nature of their business activity, employ ICT systems.

-The ICT systems referred to in the first subparagraph shall include ICT systems capable of deferred automated reading, replaying and analysis of ordermeans each and every order, including each and every quote, irrespective of whether its purpose is initial submission, modification, update or cancellation of an order and irrespective of its type. book data.
+The ICT systems referred to in the first subparagraph shall include ICT systems capable of deferred automated reading, replaying and analysis of order book data.
 Such systems shall have sufficient capacity to operate in an algorithmic trading environment.

 retain the expertise and resources necessary to: